 The Company has taken certain restructuring steps to provide the necessary capital to continue its operations.
-These steps included: (1) Tightly budgeting and controlling all expenses; (2) Expanding the company's operations into China, expanding product lines and recruiting a strong sales team to significantly increase sales revenue and profit in 2014; (3) The Company plans to continue actively seeing additional funding opportunities to improve and expand upon our product lines.
+These steps included: (1) Tightly budgeting and controlling all expenses; (2) Due to recurring losses from operations and in order to conserve operating resources, effective February 15, 2015, our management has permanently idled Vegfab's plant factory; (3) We aim to establish a smaller vegetable factory (with production of approximately 300-400kg per day) for demonstration purposes, although no definitive arrangements or plans have been made in this regard; (4) Expanding the company's operations into China, expanding product lines and recruiting a strong sales team to significantly increase sales revenue and profit in 2015; (5) Relocate our primary business unit, responsible for the development of our marketing efforts in China, to Hong Kong; (6) Cooperate with local partners in the Guangdong province to research and develop new products (7) The Company plans to continue actively seeing additional funding opportunities to improve and expand upon our product lines.